 You do not need a license plate to drive a newly purchased vehicle directly home within Michigan within three days of purchase.
-Carry the assigned title with you.
+Carry the assigned title and proof of insurance with you.
 Never use a plate from another vehicle as a substitute.

 If you do not complete the title transfer with the seller at a Secretary of State office, you have 15 days from the date of sale to transfer the title into your name to avoid a $15 late fee.
 A use tax and title transfer fee will be due.
 To transfer the vehicle title into your name at a Secretary of State office:

 - If more than one person is listed on the title as the new owners, all must appear to sign the title application.
 If an owner cannot appear, they may appoint an agent to sign the application on their behalf by completing an Appointment of Agent form.

 - NOTE: An owner completing an Appointment of Agent form must provide a photocopy of their valid drivers license or state ID card to the person they appoint as their agent.
 This photocopy will be required at the Secretary of State office.

 - You may transfer a license plate from a vehicle you already own to your new one.
 If you need to buy a plate, several attractive options are offered.
 Disability and personalized plates are also available.